GSA/digitalgov.gov/content/posts/2014-03-18-trends-on-tuesday-mobile-download-speeds-on-the-rise.md

 url: /2014/03/18/trends-on-tuesday-mobile-download-speeds-on-the-rise/
 date: 2014-03-18 1:35:57 -0400
 title: 'Trends on Tuesday: Mobile Download Speeds on the Rise'
-summary: 'Mobile devices are uploading data faster and mobile users are starting to expect better performance, according to Citrix.&nbsp;Fifty percent of web pages are taking 37.5% less time to load on a mobile device than they did just a year ago according the Citrix Mobile Analytics Report.
-This infographic from the study&nbsp;shows the percentage of users'
+summary: 'Mobile devices are uploading data faster and mobile users are starting to expect better performance, according to Citrix.
+Fifty percent of web pages are taking 37.5% less time to load on a mobile device than they did just a year ago according the Citrix Mobile Analytics Report.
+This infographic from the study shows the percentage of users'
 authors:
   - jparcell
 categories: